KINGSABRI/AssemblyLoader/README.md

 # AssemblyLoader
-Here, I'm listing a various implementations of loading C# in memory in simple code for reference.
+Here, I'm listing various implementations of loading C# in memory in simple code for reference.

 ## Implementations/Techniques
 ### Assembly.Load()